meldavy/tos-addons/easycardequip/README.md

 Equip and unequip similar cards with a single button click.
 When equipping similar cards, only card with same level (stars) will be equipped.

 * v1.0.0 - initial release
+* v1.0.1 - fix bug where inventory item rmb becomes unusable if warehouse is opened